Yu-Gi-Oh!: Development

 In the initial planning stages of Yu-Gi-Oh!, Takahashi had originally wanted to draw a horror manga.
-Although the end result was a manga revolving around games, some horror elements influenced certain aspects of the story.
+Although the result was a manga revolving around games, some horror elements influenced certain aspects of the story.
 Takahashi decided to use "battle" as his primary theme.
 Since there were so many manga based around fighting, he found it difficult to come up with something original.
 He decided to create a battle manga where the main character does not hit anybody, but also struggled with that limitation.
 When the word "game" came to mind, he found it much easier to work with.

 When an interviewer asked Takahashi if he tried to introduce younger readers to real life gaming culture referenced in the series, Takahashi explained that he simply included "stuff he played and enjoyed", and that it may have introduced readers to role-playing games and others.
 He added that he created some of the games seen in the series, stressing the importance of "communication between people" that is often present in tabletop role-playing games but absent in solitary video games and especially over the Internet, where quality communication is near impossible.

 Takahashi had always been interested in games, claiming to have been obsessed as a child and remained interested in them as an adult.
 In a game, he considered the player to become a hero.
 He decided to base the Yu-Gi-Oh! series around such games and used this idea as the premise; Yugi was a weak, immature boy, who became a hero when he played games.
 With friendship being one of the major themes of Yu-Gi-Oh!, he based the names of the two major characters "Yūgi" and "Jōnouchi" on the Japanese word yūjō, which means "friendship".
 Henshin, the ability to turn into something or someone else, is something Takahashi believed all children dreamed of.
 He considered Yugi's "henshin" Dark Yugi, a savvy, invincible games player, to be a big appeal to children.

 Takahashi said that the card game held the strongest influence in the manga, because it "happened to evoke the most response" from readers.
 Prior to that point, Takahashi did not plan to make the story about cards.

 Takahashi said that the "positive message" for readers of the series is that each person has a "strong hidden part" (like "human potential") within himself or herself, and when one encounters hardship, the "hidden part" can emerge if one believes in him/herself and in his/her friends.
 Takahashi added that this is "a pretty consistent theme."